CEO, Smart City Expo USA

 An early steward of criminal justice reform, Ms. Tandon is one of the rare lawyers in the United States to have successfully received a Presidential Commutation.
 In 2008, President George W. Bush granted the early release of Ms. Tandon’s client who was serving 14 years in federal prison for a first time non-violent drug offense–it was one of only 11 Commutations granted during President Bush’s eight years in office.
 Her efforts to reduce mass incarceration continue to this day and have included working with the wrongfully convicted through the Deskovic Foundation and with formerly incarcerated women through Project Liberation.

-A native New Yorker, Ms. Tandon is a frequent speaker on criminal justice reform, smart cities and innovation, and 21st century public policy.
+A native New Yorker, Ms. Tandon is a frequent speaker on criminal justice reform, smart cities and innovation and 21st century public policy.
 She is a graduate of Emory University (B.A., International Studies; Certificat, Sorbonne Université) and the Benjamin Cardozo School of Law (J.D.) where she served as Editor-in-Chief of the Moot Court Honor Society and was a recipient of the Jacob Burns Medal of Honor.
-Ms. Tandon is a member of the third class of the Civil Society Fellowship, a partnership between the Anti-Defamation League and the Aspen Institute.
-Ms. Tandon speaks English, French, and Hindi and lives in New York City with her husband, Joseph.
+Ms. Tandon is a member of the International Advisory Council of APCO Worldwide, a member of the third class of the Civil Society Fellowship (a partnership between the Anti-Defamation League and the Aspen Institute) and the Aspen Global Leaders Network.
+Ms. Tandon lives in New York City with her husband, Joseph.